 If there was no risk of striking a buried facility, there would be no damages.
 Unfortunately, the risks are real and so are the damages.
 The quality of the information on locate reports, the marks on the ground, and the work of excavators around buried facilities, are influenced by three risk factors: human; technological; and, work site limitations.

 Human Factors

-Human error (despite appropriate training and motivation) Inability to consistently undertake responsibilities and perform

-Complacency and frustration with our current locate systems activities

-successfully (according to set standards)
+Human error (despite appropriate training and motivation) Complacency and frustration with our current locate systems successfully (according to set standards)

 Inadequate management of procedures

-Poor communication (verbal or written)